 The Domain is an indoor/outdoor shopping mecca that is home to major retailers, hip boutiques, and fashionable cafes in an outdoor walking environment.

-From big names like Loius Vuitton and David Yurman to more traditional brands like Banana Republic and Express, The Domain is the perfect mix of casual and chic.
+From big names like Loius Vuitton and David Yurman to more traditional brands like the Banana Republic and Express, The Domain is the perfect mix of casual and chic.

 9. Party on 6th Street